Hospitality Leadership (HSP) courses

 This course provides an overview of the gaming industry with an emphasis on casino hotel operations as an integral part of the hospitality industry.
 Topics include the history of gaming, casino layout and design, surveillance, demographic profiles, psychological profiles, and economic impact.

 HSP 480 Global Strategic Management in the Hospitality IndustryPrerequisite: HSP 310; and HSP 410 or concurrent enrollment.

 This is an integrative course that focuses on managing the various components of the hospitality industry at both the business and the corporate level.
 Students use case studies as well as current events in the industry to understand the nature of strategic issues and their management in the hospitality industry.

 HSP 490 Advanced Hospitality LeadershipPrerequisite: HSP 354 or concurrent enrollment; and Hospitality Leadership major or enrolled in Advanced Hospitality Leadership certificate.

 An in-depth investigation into leadership principles and practices required of professionals in the hospitality industry.
 Public Affairs Capstone Experience course.

 HSP 497 International Hospitality Field StudyPrerequisite: HSP 210 and HSP 215 and HSP 218 and permission.

 Provides students with first-hand exposure to international issues in hospitality administration.
-This Study Away experience includes a preparation phase, a two to three week visit to an international destination where students are immersed in the local culture, and a debrief following the trip.
+This Education Abroad opportunity includes a preparation phase, a two to three week visit to an international destination where students are immersed in the local culture, and a debrief following the trip.
+Variable content course.
 Because credit and destinations vary, the course may be repeated to a total of 6 hours.
 Graded Pass/Not Pass only.
-Variable content course.

 HSP 499 Internship in HospitalityPrerequisite: senior standing; and Hospitality Leadership major; and permission.